 If you’re in high school and thinking about college─and you should be─you should know that the courses you take matter.
 That’s because college admissions officers want to see a solid foundation of learning you can build on in college.

 To create that foundation, take at least five solid academic classes every semester.
 Start with the basics, and then move on to challenging yourself in advanced courses.
 The courses listed below should prepare you for success in college and beyond.

 English (Language Arts)

-Algebra and geometry help you succeed on college entrance exams and in college math classes.
-Take them early, so you'll have time for advanced science and math, which will help show colleges you're ready for higher-level work.
+Algebra and geometry help you succeed on admission tests and in college math classes.
+Take them early so that you'll have time for advanced science and math, which will show colleges that you're ready for higher-level work.